Here’s the tea:

 Gold Bond Rough and Bumpy Ingredients

-Water, Gluconolactone, Hydroxyethyl Urea, Butyrospermum Parkii (Shea) Butter Extract, Cetyl Alcohol, Ammonium Lactate, Petrolatum, Potassium Hydroxide, Propanediol, Salicylic Acid, Dimethicone, Glyceryl Stearate, Steareth-21, Aloe Barbadensis Leaf Juice, Jojoba Esters, Theobroma Cacao (Cocoa) Seed Butter, Caprylyl Methicone, Polyacrylate Crosspolymer-6, PPG-3 Benzyl Ether Myristate, Citrus Limon (Lemon) Fruit Extract, Citrus Aurantium Dulcis (Orange) Fruit Extract, Pyrus Malus (Apple) Fruit Extract, Saccharum Officinarum (Sugar Cane) Extract, Zingiber Officinale (Ginger) Root Extract, Camellia Sinensis Leaf Extract, Tocopheryl Acetate, Magnesium Ascorbyl Phosphate, Panthenol, Bisabolol, Polyglyceryl-4 Laurate/Succinate, Stearamidopropyl PG-Dimonium Chloride Phosphate, Phenoxyethanol, Propylene Glycol, Hydroxyethylcellulose.
+Ingredients: Water, Gluconolactone, Hydroxyethyl Urea, Butyrospermum Parkii (Shea) Butter Extract, Cetyl Alcohol, Ammonium Lactate, Petrolatum, Potassium Hydroxide, Propanediol, Salicylic Acid, Dimethicone, Glyceryl Stearate, Steareth-21, Aloe Barbadensis Leaf Juice, Jojoba Esters, Theobroma Cacao (Cocoa) Seed Butter, Caprylyl Methicone, Polyacrylate Crosspolymer-6, PPG-3 Benzyl Ether Myristate, Citrus Limon (Lemon) Fruit Extract, Citrus Aurantium Dulcis (Orange) Fruit Extract, Pyrus Malus (Apple) Fruit Extract, Saccharum Officinarum (Sugar Cane) Extract, Zingiber Officinale (Ginger) Root Extract, Camellia Sinensis Leaf Extract, Tocopheryl Acetate, Magnesium Ascorbyl Phosphate, Panthenol, Bisabolol, Polyglyceryl-4 Laurate/Succinate, Stearamidopropyl PG-Dimonium Chloride Phosphate, Phenoxyethanol (read more about it here), Propylene Glycol, Hydroxyethylcellulose.

 - Gluconolactone is a polyhydroxy acid (PHA) and a chemical exfoliant.
-Since PHA’s are a fairly recent discovery, it’s exciting to see that gluconolactone is featured as the second ingredient (after water) in this product.
+Since PHA’s are a fairly recent discovery, it’s exciting to see that gluconolactone is featured as the second ingredient.
 At this point, you might be wondering what makes PHA’s so special.
 Well, PHA’s are known as the gentler AHA, meaning that you’ll get top-notch exfoliating benefits without experiencing irritation.
-Read more about PHA’s here.

 - Hydroxyethyl Urea is a derivative of urea.
 Yes, urea is a component of pee.
 But more importantly, it’s a component of your skin’s natural moisturizing factors (NMF), so it’ll keep you both hydrated and moisturized.
 Sometimes urea derivatives get a bad rap, but I couldn’t find anything negative about hydroxyethyl urea—even the EWG gave it a rating of 1 (“low hazard”).